m21ark/ldts/docs/REPORT.md

 - **Shop** - With the coins collected in-game, the user can then buy different power-ups, to help him better perform at the game.
 - **Power-Ups** - These would be special powers, that the user does not have initially.
-They could vary from "Box Destruction" to "Super birdrun.model.Coin Addition".
+They could vary from "Box Destruction" to "Super Coin Addition".
 - **Hard Level Meter** - Players could have an option to choose if they want a harder level (with more and faster blocks for example)